 - Accept change.
 I had a plan for what I wanted the kids to paint and how.
 But they have ideas of their own and it turned out GREAT!

-Next, we painted some canvases.
+Next, we painted canvases.
+(Here’s a pack of 30 for a great price!)
 I had planned on using duct tape to tape off a picture of the kid’s choice on their canvas.

 While painting canvases, we also let the kids switch out having their faces painted.
 We had Rachel from Cloud 9 Face Painting at our party.
-She did Wesley’s birthday party last year, and we KNEW we had to have her back… especially with an art themed party.
+She did Wesley’s birthday party last year, and we KNEW we had to have her back… especially with an art-themed party.
 She’s amazing.
 5+ stars.
-She is awesome with the kids, welcomes the adults to have their faces painted, is super creative, and just overall great at what she does.
-She will always be my go to for all face painting fun!
+She is awesome with the kids, welcomes the adults to have their faces painted, is super creative, and is just overall great at what she does.
+She will always be my go-to for all face painting fun!

-I also set up a make-shift photo booth for everyone to play around with!
+I also set up a make-shift photo booth with fun props for everyone to play around with!

 What next?
 CAAAAAKE!